 Above Ground Shipping Container Pool

-An above ground shipping container pool is easier and, therefore, much cheaper to install—costs can range from $8,000 to $20,000 on average.
+An above ground shipping container pool is easier and, therefore, much cheaper to install—average costs can range from $8,000 to $20,000.
 The actual cost of installing the above ground pool will depend on the size of the container, additional equipment, and any plumbing work.
 Minimal groundwork is needed compared to inground installation.

 Inground Shipping Container Pool